shamazmazum/vsprofiler/README.md

 How to build/use:
 ----------------

-Run (g)make from this directory.
+Run the following:

+    mkdir build
+    cd build
+    cmake -DLISP_IMPL=your_lisp_implementation ..
+    make

 It will build src/runtime/libvsprof.so runtime library and src/analizer/vsanalizer program which is an analizer tool.
+The lisp implementation defaults to SBCL.

 Now you can run your program with the profiler by preloading the library:
 ```